fBeyer89/life_followup_preproc/nipy1.4/README.md

 *if generation 5 is not available*
  1. Connect to generation 6 server `getserver -sL -g6`
- 2. Load software packages using `./environment_FSL5.0.11_g6server.sh`
+ 2. Load software packages using `./environment_FSL5.0.11_g6servers.sh`
     which will load `MRICRON AFNI --version '19.1.05' ANTSENV --version '2.3.1' FSL --version 5.0.11 FREESURFER --version 5.3.0` (a different ANTS and AFNI version)
  3. activate the virtual Python environment (see above)

 4. To run the workflow:
   - modify the subjects you want to run in `/data/gh_gr_agingandobesity_share/life_shared/Analysis/MRI/LIFE_followup/preprocessing/nipy1.4/conf_for_LIFE_FU_*.conf` (first line)
+  - working directory is defined in `run_workflow_hcplike.py`, ll.76: `working_dir=/data/pt_life/LIFE_fu/wd_preprocessing/` (don't change, unless directory is full).
+Here, all intermediate steps are saved, this is why when rerunning the workflow it will only re-run steps for which the script has been altered.
   - run the workflow in the terminal you set up above with `python run_workflow_hcplike.py --run -n 8 --config conf_for_LIFE_FU.conf `
   - if there is more than one file `*.conf` you will be prompted to select the file on the keyboard.
 It may take a while until all available files are identified.
   - now everything runs :)

-### Some additional information
-- working directory is defined in "run_workflow_hcplike.py", ll.76: working_dir="/data/pt_life/LIFE_fu_wd/" (don't change, unless directory is full)

-- for QC workflows, especially the DWI QC (the bash script`/data/gh_gr_agingandobesity_share/life_shared/Analysis/MRI/LIFE_followup/preprocessing/qa/DWI/run_eddyqc_subject.sh`), you need to activate FSL --version 6.0.1
+5. After the workflow has finished
+  - check for error logfiles (`*.pklz`) and try to solve issues
+  - check regularly whether
+      - subjects were scanned at followup who did not have a baseline assessment (table: `/data/gh_gr_agingandobesity_share/life_shared/Analysis/MRI/lifebids/new_pseudos.csv`) and add them to the BIDS participants file, if necessary (`/data/p_life_raw/bids/participants.ods`)
+      - there is enough space in working directory, freesurfer directory and bids directory, otherwise ask IT for more disk space.
+  - *optionally*: check the output report files in `/data/p_life_raw/documents/fu_reports/` for a quick glance on data quality
+  - create extensive QA files for resting-state and DWI data (see `/data/gh_gr_agingandobesity_share/life_shared/Analysis/MRI/LIFE_followup/preprocessing/qa/` for HowTos)
+  - bidsify Physio data (see `bids/physio2bids/` for HowTo)